Ranking college basketball's underappreciated coaches

 1. Gregg Marshall: Last season was the Wichita State head coach's worst in a decade.
 Yet, he still won 22 games one season after losing first-round pick Landry Shamet along with key pieces from a senior class that had won 112 games over four years.
 Marshall continues to do this with unheralded talent, yet four Shockers have gone on to the NBA in the past five years, a list that includes Toronto Raptors guard Fred VanVleet and Shamet, a promising rookie with the LA Clippers.
 Marshall has rejected multiple offers from other schools because he's making nearly $4 million per year in a city where he's beloved.
 It's easy to forget how good he has been with the Shockers during his time with the program.

 2. Lon Kruger: Kruger and Tubby Smith are the only two coaches in Division I history to take five or more teams to the NCAA tournament.
 Think about that.
 Last season, Kruger secured his 17th 20-win season, an achievement that spans nearly 40 years and includes six teams.
 He has two Final Four appearances (1994 with Florida and 2016 at Oklahoma).
 Kruger is just good.
 No rings, but he has been a consistent presence in college basketball.
-After losing Trae Young to the NBA, Oklahoma advanced and won more games than it had with the future pro star -- and advanced to the second round of the NCAA tournament.
+After losing Trae Young to the NBA, Oklahoma won more games than it had with the future pro star -- and advanced to the second round of the NCAA tournament.
 Kruger's longevity defines his legacy.
 He has one of the more underappreciated résumés on this list.

 3. Scott Drew: Last season, Baylor lost Tristan Clark, the team's No. 2 scorer who had accrued the top field goal percentage in the country (73.7) at the time, to a season-ending knee injury in early January.
 Makai Mason and King McClure also missed significant time because of injuries.
 Yet, Baylor entered the month of March with a 10-5 record in conference play and a real shot to capture the league's title.
 The Big 12 is one of the best leagues in the country and Baylor was still playing top-tier basketball while missing key players.
 That success has been the norm for Drew, who has led Baylor to the second weekend of the NCAA tournament four times.
 He doesn't get enough credit for that.

 4. Mick Cronin: Few expected UCLA to pick Cronin.
 The Bruins had reportedly reached out to John Calipari and other high-profile candidates before solidifying a six-year, $24 million deal with Cronin.
 The backlash about the hire was the result of UCLA seemingly striking out on bigger names (Rick Barnes said he shut down talks with UCLA when the school wouldn't pay his $5 million buyout) but also because Cronin doesn't get a lot of respect for his achievements.
 He has won a pair of American Athletic Conference titles and racked up 89 wins over the past three seasons at Cincinnati.
 And he did that with gritty, blue-collar talent.
-With the four- and five-star recruits he'll have access to in Los Angeles, Cronin could rule the Pac-12.
+With the four- and five-star recruits to whom he'll have access in Los Angeles, Cronin could rule the Pac-12.

 5. Randy Bennett: Bennett has been the "other guy" in his league for nearly 20 years.
 Without Gonzaga's shadow, Bennett's work at Saint Mary's would draw more national hype.
 The Gaels are the only reason Gonzaga hasn't won every West Coast Conference title since 2001.
 Saint Mary's broke up the streak by winning the crown outright in 2012.
 Patty Mills and Matthew Dellavedova, former Saint Mary's standouts under Bennett, won NBA titles in 2014 and 2016, respectively.
-He has won 25 or more games in nine of the past 12 seasons.
+Bennett has won 25 or more games in nine of the past 12 seasons.
 He also has seven NCAA tournament appearances in a league where games against Gonzaga consistently supply the only opportunity for a signature victory.

 6. Chris Holtmann: Since accepting the Ohio State job in the summer of 2017 following Thad Matta's dismissal, Holtmann has won 45 games and finished within the top 25 in KenPom's adjusted defensive efficiency rankings in both seasons.
 Last season, he ended a challenging 2018-19 -- top players CJ Walker (shoulder injury) and Kaleb Wesson (suspension for violating athletic department policy) missed a total of four key games down the stretch -- with a win over Iowa State in the first round of the NCAA tournament.
 It was his sixth consecutive 20-win season, a streak dating to his final season at Gardner-Webb in 2013.
 Though the Ohio State football shadow trumps anything that happens on campus, Holtmann is off to an impressive start.
 And with next year's incoming fleet of talent, Ohio State should be a top-25 team again.

-7. Buzz Williams: I think the most surprising thing about Williams, Texas A&M's new coach, is that he's only 46 and already on his fourth head coaching gig.
+7. Buzz Williams: I think the most surprising thing about Williams, Texas A&M's new coach, is that he's only 46 and already on his fourth head-coaching gig.
 Barring the one rocky season he spent with New Orleans a year after Hurricane Katrina, he has left each stop in good shape.
 He was a young assistant who replaced Tom Crean after the latter left for Indiana in 2008.
-He led Marquette to the Elite Eight in 2013 and he won 20 games at Virginia Tech two years after James Johnson's 9-22 campaign.
+Williams led Marquette to the Elite Eight in 2013 and he won 20 games at Virginia Tech two years after James Johnson's 9-22 campaign.
 The Hokies hadn't been to the NCAA tournament in a decade before Williams guided them there in 2017, the first of three consecutive appearances.
 He's consistent.

 8. Ed Cooley: Cooley's flirtations with Michigan reminded folks of his value to Providence.
 The Providence men's basketball website posted a giant photo of Cooley with the words "Staying Home" after Cooley signed a multiyear extension and ended the conversation with the Wolverines.
 Before Cooley returned to his alma mater in 2011, the Friars had appeared in five NCAA tournaments in a 25-year span.
 Cooley has led the Friars to five NCAA tournament appearances and he has finished outside the top four in league play only three times.